14.5. Principles of classification and finding the correct class for specific items

 5.1.1

-The first reference point for Examiners when considering the classification of particular goods and/or services should be IP Australia’s on-line classification database (refer to Annex A5 of this Part).
-This database contains all the NICE classification terms as well as IP Australia’s Determinations.
-It is important to remember that NICE classification terms have precedence over IP Australia Determinations.
-This applies particularly when new entries are made in subsequent editions of NICE.
-Individual entries should always be read in the context of the explanatory notes for each class contained in the NICE classification or in the on-line classification database
+The first reference point for Examiners when considering the classification of particular goods and/or services should be IP Australia’s Trade Mark Classification Search (refer to Annex A5 of this Part).
+This tool allows users to search the Australian picklist, which includes all the NICE classification terms as well as tens of thousands of additional terms from WIPO’s Madrid Goods & Services Manager.
+Individual entries should always be read in the context of the explanatory notes for each class contained in the NICE classification or in the Trade Mark Classification Search.

 5.1.2